bexelbie/bexelbie.github.io/_drafts/backup/part2.md

 * 1 copy stored locally
 * 1 copy stored remotely

-This rule is most often seen in cases where data is not naturally in two places locally during your daily use.
+This rule is most applicable in cases where the data is not naturally in two places locally during your daily use.
 A large data set stored on an external drive, for example, and mirrored to a cloud provider may not not naturally also be on your laptop.
 Therefore, you have only 1 local copy.
 This data can be forced into the 3-2-1 model by having a second storage device you keep in sync with your primary storage.
 This adds a layer of human effort that I am not sure is practical.
 If you want to do it, or you determine it is required, then substitute 3-2-1 wherever I write 2-1-1 and happy mirroring.

 ## The 1-1 Rule